CaptainCodeman/rdx/docs/overview.md

 * Routing middleware to add route data to state store, with parameter extraction
 * Effect middleware for asynchronous code (respond to actions, fetch data etc&hellip;)
 * Persistence middleware to persist and rehydrate state (e.g. to `localStorage`)

+All that, for less than the size of Redux alone.

 ## Redux Approach